alissa-huskey/python-class/docs/exercises/adventure/part-14.md

 head and simply assert that a debug message was printed.

-In order to make sure we always get the cheerful dragon in the test, we'll set `COLORS` and `MOODS` to only contain one color and dragon dictionary respectively.
+In order to make sure we always get the cheerful dragon in the test, we'll set `COLORS` and `DRAGONS` to only contain one color and dragon dictionary respectively.

 `````{dropdown} Need help?